ibanner56/gpseatacart/README.md

 # gpseatacart
 Quick python hack to check cards against the artists attending GP Seattle/Tacoma

-For the code that I have running on the backend of the web version, switch to the "server" branch.
+For the code running on the backend of the web version, switch to the "server" branch.

 ----